“Pipeline is the machine for entrepreneurship in the region right now.” Kevin McGinnis | Sprint

-Is there programming after the initial “Immersion” year?
+Is there programming after the initial Fellowship year?

 Yes, and it’s growing.
-Because Pipeline is currently in its sixth year, we can now have a large, established network of Pipeline members.
-We have an committee of Pipeline members working to keep communication active within the classes, as well as plan functions and events just for the entire membership.
+Because Pipeline is currently in its seventh year, we can now have a large, established network of Pipeline Members.
+We have a committee of Pipeline Members who help keep communication active within the classes, as well as plan functions and events just for the entire membership.
 Members are also encouraged to be ‘peer advisers’ for the current class and are invited to most Pipeline events.
-We work hard to ensure we continually bring new resources, information and contacts to Pipeline members so that the experience stays rich for them.
+We work hard to ensure we continually bring new resources, information and contacts to Pipeline Members so that the experience stays rich for them.
 Also, their ongoing, tight-knit relationships are extremely valuable to them.
 We encourage you to watch their videos to see what we mean.

 Interested candidates should fill out and submit an online application found on the Apply page.
 Applications will be screened, and selected candidates will be invited to first round interviews with a panel of judges.
 The selection will be narrowed down again and candidates will be chosen for final round of interviews in front of a new panel of judges.
 Chosen applicants will be notified in December.

 Will I have to travel for modules and other events?

 Yes, you will be expected to travel in order to attend modules.
 Pipeline may make available trips to conferences and meetings inside, and outside, the Midwest that add value to your Fellowship.